chdsbd/kodiak/README.md

 #### Update Branches Efficiently:

-- an improvement upon [Auto Update Branches](#auto-update-branches) where branches are only updated when necessary, as opposed to updating all branches any time their target branch (usually master) updates.
+- an improvement upon [Auto Update Branches](#auto-update-branches) where branches are only updated when necessary, as opposed to updating all branches any time their target branch (usually master) updates

 ## Permissions